-OlG recommended that DHR not re-facilitate the Consensus Meeting.
+OIG recommended that DHR not re-facilitate the Consensus Meeting.
 Additionally, based on its review, OIG recommended that DHR create clear written guidance for interviewers explaining to what extent they may or may not consider their first-hand knowledge of a candidate's job performance.
 OIG recommended that DHR examine the current Discipline and Attendance policy to determine its effectiveness.
-Specifically, the City's Attendance and Disciplinary Criteria states, "if an employee has more than the equivalent of 7 days cumulative hours of disciplinary suspension or unexcused absences in the preceding 12 months, that employee is ineligible for a promotion or lateral employment move."22 OIG's review revealed that several candidates had been issued discipline in June 2017, but would not serve any time off until December 2017.
-Because of this delay, had OEMC selected the affected candidates, the discipline would not have been considered to have occurred "within the preceding 12 months" of the hiring sequence and, if selected, under the current policy they would have been eligible for promotion.23 OIG also requested that DHR formalize and distribute a clear Conflict of Interest Disclosure and Interviewer Recusal policy.
-Finally, OIG recommended that OEMC discontinue the practice of recording contemporaneous interview notes on separate note pages, and then transcribing these notes onto the Candidate Assessment Forms at a later time.
-OEMC agreed with OIG's recommendations and noted that OEMC had not been instructed to discontinue the practice of recording contemporaneous interview notes on separate note pages.
+Specifically, the City's Attendance and Disciplinary Criteria states, "if an employee has more than the equivalent of 7 days cumulative hours of disciplinary suspension or unexcused absences in the preceding 12 months, that employee is ineligible for a promotion or lateral employment move."
+OIG's review revealed that several candidates had been issued discipline in June 2017, but would not serve any time off until December 2017.
+Because of this delay, had OEMC selected the affected candidates, the discipline would not have been considered to have occurred "within the preceding 12 months" of the hiring sequence and, if selected, under the current policy they would have been eligible for promotion.
+OIG also requested that DHR formalize and distribute a clear Conflict of Interest Disclosure and Interviewer Recusal policy.
+Finally, OIG recommended that OEMC discontinue

-22 Chapter II.C.5 of the Hire Plan states, "The City shall require internal Candidates to meet certain attendance and disciplinary criteria at the time of selection."
+Chapter II.C.5 of the Hire Plan states.
+"The City shall require internal Candidates to meet certain attendance and disciplinary criteria at the time of selection."

-23 During the course of this review OIG found another incident where this systemic flaw benefitted another OEMC employee who was promoted on June 1, 2017, despite having been issued a suspension that was not served until December 2017.
+■ During the course of this review OIG found another, incident where this systemic flaw benefitted another OEMC employee who was promoted on June 1, 2017, despite having been issued a suspension that was not served until December 2017.